unitedastronomer/E1-572G-Hackintosh/assets/INFO.md

 <h3>config.plist</h3>

 In the config.plist, section <code>PlatformInfo > Generic</code> is currently left empty, generate your own SMBIOS data.
-   * Use a **MacbookPro11,1** SMBIOS, no matter what version you are installing.
+   * Use a **MacbookPro11,1** SMBIOS.
       * Using other SMBIOS will break USBMap, meaning some USB ports will not be functional.
-* If upgrading from Catalina or earlier to Ventura and newer, you will need to temporarily use a supported SMBIOS.

 #

 ### macOS Ventura and Sonoma
-Graphics Acceleration had been dropped in Ventura, so you'll need to re-add it with the help of Opencore Legacy Patcher.
+Graphics Acceleration had been dropped in Ventura, so you'll need to bring it back with the help of Opencore Legacy Patcher.

 #### Before Installation
 * Download the **LATEST** Opencore Legacy Patcher, and place it where you can easily access it under macOS.